emepetres/fastai-pets-classifier/README.md

 Training using raw pytorch data api, our own model, and a pytorch optimizer.
 From fastai we are just using the learner.

 **FIXME**: It seems to not be using the GPU.
+The reason is that `Normalize` transform is being done in the items transforms side.
+TODO do Normalize as a batch transform.

 **FIXME**: Are we really freezing the model?